-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 15-18 and the schedule of changes in employers' and nonemployer net pension liability, schedule of employers' and nonemployer net pension liability and related ratios, schedule of employer and nonemployer contributions, schedule of investment returns, schedule of the System's proportionate share of the net pension liability to ERS, schedule of the System's contributions to ERS, schedule of the System's proportionate share of the net OPEB liability (asset), the schedule of the System's contributions to OPEB plans, and the notes to the required supplementary information on pages 42-47, be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 15-18 and the schedule of changes in employers' and nonemployer's net pension liability, schedule of employers' and nonemployer's net pension liability and related ratios, schedule of employer and nonemployer contributions, schedule of investment returns, schedule of the System's proportionate share of the net pension liability to ERS, schedule of the System's contributions to ERS, schedule of the System's proportionate share of the net OPEB liability (asset), the schedule of the System's contributions to required supplementary OPEB plans, and the notes to information on pages 43-48 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplementary and Other Information
+Supplementary Information